funkyfranky/FunkMan/README.md

 are the Token of your Discord bot and the ID of Discord channel(s), where FunkMan will send messages and images to.

 ## Config File
-The config file consists of multiple section each starting with square brackets.
+The config file consists of multiple sections, each starting with square brackets.

 ### [DEFAULT]
 This sections contains a parameter for debugging: